schmokel/SocialDataScience/README.md

 ## Course Description
 The rapid growth in the availability and use of data has opened new and exciting possibilities for social and political research.
 This course equips students with the ability to conduct such research themselves.
 It covers the analysis of these data from data collection stage, data cleaning, and methods for analysis including network analysis, text-as-data & machine learning.
 The course starts with an intensive introduction to R and Rstudio.
 We shall learn how to import and export data, how to structure and plot data.
-After this R introductory phase we move to a how to gather data from the web using the Rvest package.
+After this R introductory phase we move on to data collection from the web.
 The next elements are concerned with introduction to automated text analyses and a simple introduction to machine learning methods.
 Both the public and private sector are increasingly demanding digital skills for both managers and hands-on specialists.
-This course will contribute to develop the new cohort of digital social scientist for the present and future labor market and academia.
+This course will contribute to develop the new cohort of digital social scientists for the present and future labor market and academia.
 This course focuses on the analysis of data.
 Students should therefore be relatively familiar with quantitative research, and have a basic understanding of statistical analysis and software (e.g. Stata, R, or Python).
-The course is taught in R, although students are not expected to have experience with the language prior to taking the course it is expected that students work on their programing skills outside class.
+The course is taught in R, and although students are not expected to have experience with the language prior to taking the course it is expected that students work on their programing skills outside class.
 An introduction to R will be provided at the beginning of the class.

 ## Course Format